MrEd Designer logo links contact support download overview

 The Properties Frame, under Windows

 The Properties Frame allows the user to edit each property of the currently selected element in the hierarchy frame.
 You can edit each property by typing directly in the right field, and then validate the property either by pressing return or by clicking in another line in the window.
-The preview is automatically updated, but internally how the program does this is quite complex, because while certain properties can be updated thanks to modifiers, some properties need to destroy and recreate their widget, and worse than ever : it is not possible to change the « choices » or « style » property of an element without reloading the whole project.
-Reloading the project usually takes less than half a second but for very big and complex projects, I reckon that this might take a while.
+The preview is automatically updated, but internally how the program does this is quite complex, because while certain properties can be updated thanks to modifiers, some properties need to destroy and recreate their widget.
+Even worse, it is not possible to change the « choices » or « style » property of an element without reloading the whole project.
+Reloading the project usually takes less than half a second but for very big and complex projects, it might take a while.
 This is why, if you try to change the « style » or « choices » property of a container you will get the following warning :

 A prompt under GNU/Linux

-Anyway, using the properties frame is pretty self explanatory.
+Using the properties frame is pretty self-explanatory.
 Just edit the properties, just as if you typed them directly in the code.
 They will automatically converted into the right type.
-For example, typing #f as a label will be converted into the #f boolean and set no label to the currently selected element.
+For example, using the value '#f' will automatically be converted into the #f boolean.

-The frame is vertically scrollable, and provides the ability to select, to use left, right, backspace, ..., keys into the different fields.
+The frame is vertically scrollable, and provides the ability to select, to use the 'left arrow', 'right arrow', 'backspace arrow', etc., keys into the different fields.
 If you closed this frame, you can reopen it via the « Windows » menu.

 There are 3 buttons at the bottom of the Frame :

-- The « Edit Value... » button allows to edit the current value with a message box instead of typing it directly into the currently selected field.
+- The « Edit Value... » button makes it possible to edit the current value with a message box instead of typing it directly into the currently selected field.

 - The « Reset Value » button resets the currently selected value to its default value.